protesilaos/iosevka-comfy/README.md

 the premise of contributing to the demands of the design without ever calling attention to themselves.

+For italics, the earless shoulders in glyphs such as `n`, `m`, `p`, `q` change slightly to have a sturdier top which helps compensate for the added slant.
+Otherwise they would feel more rounded than their roman counterparts.
+We do not want that added implicit emphasis because the slant is already enough: to emphasise the emphasis is the kind of exaggeration that Iosevka Comfy strives to eliminate.

+### The target of small point size

 The overall appearance of the typeface is optimised for small point sizes.
 This informs the choice of certain glyphs that break the established patterns:

+* The `a` has a serified or more blocky end even though other glyphs have tailed ends.
+This is because at small point sizes the single storey `a` can be mistaken for an `o` as the tail is too subtle.
+The serif fixes that.
+Why single storey?
+Because a double storey is too blocky at small sizes.

 * The `D` has a top and bottom serif and a curved body to disambiguate it from the capital `O`.

 * Same principle for `I` whose serifs help one tell it apart from `l`.

-* A special stylistic case is `m` which has a short middle leg to prevent the letter's lines from visually blending into a box-like shape, as is the case with the default Iosevka at small point sizes.
+* The `m` has a short middle leg to prevent the letter's lines from visually blending into a box-like shape (as is the case with the default Iosevka at small point sizes).
 It otherwise exhibits the same rounded/earless patterns.

-For larger sizes, those exceptions are not necessary, though Iosevka Comfy should look decent despite their presence.
+It is important to stress that these decisions are made in light of the target range of point sizes, which is between 8 and 13.
+If we were to design towards another end, then we would do things differently (the open shapes would not be necessary, the aforementioned exceptions would not be required, and so on).

 Optimal point sizes for the author are: 8, 10, 11, 13.
 While "false
-friends" which distort the height of characters are: 10.5, 12, 13.5.
+friends" which increase the height of characters without actually adjusting the line width and height are: 10.5, 12, 13.5.
+We call them "false friends" because while they appear to have an effect, they do not actually increase the size of the font consistently: they break expectations and make the overall appearance feel more vertically compact than it should be.

 [ For the `:height` face attribute in GNU Emacs, the value is equal to the point size × 10. ]